-- Load two documents side-by-side.
+Load two documents side-by-side.
 This means you load two documents into different tab groups.
-See Working With Tabs And Tab Groups . - Left click a quotation bar in one document and drag it to a quotation bar in the other document, release the left mouse button and select a relation.
+See Working With Tabs And Tab Groups .

+Left-click a quotation bar in the margin area of one document and drag it to a quotation bar in the margin area of the other document.
+Release the left mouse button, and select a relation.